1962 Oregon State Beavers football team: Washington

-Pacific
+Pacific (CA)

 The Oregon State-Pacific game was the Beavers' first game of the season in Corvallis.
 The Beavers and Tigers last met in 1955, a 13–7 Pacific victory.
 The Tigers were 4–1 with a 26–7 victory over Brigham Young.
 Pacific's line outweighed Oregon State's line.
 In the first twelve minutes of the game, both teams were held scoreless.
 In the next twelve minutes, Baker threw four touchdown passes, three to Burke and one to Olvin Moreland.
 After Baker's fourth touchdown pass, the Beavers began to substitute.
 The Tigers finally crossed midfield for the first time with 2:30 minutes left in the first half.
 Pacific converted the drive into a 14-yard touchdown pass from Jack Sparrow to Ted Watkins with 10 seconds left in the first half to cut Oregon State's lead to 26–6.
 The Beavers put together a 71-yard third-quarter touchdown drive.
 Baker re-entered the game to throw a two-point conversion to Burke.
 Oregon State finished with five passing touchdowns, the most in Beaver history.
 Baker finished with 186 total yards.
 Burke caught five passes for 112 yards.
 The five receptions gave Burke 37 on the year, a new Oregon State season record in just five games.
 The three touchdown receptions and 20 total points also set Oregon State single game records.
 The Beavers and Tigers did not meet again until 1993.